-BODY PARAGRAPH 2 How do nuclear reactors produce electricity?
-First, a series of nuclear fissions are produced by bombarding the nuclei of uranium-235 with neutrons.
-When a neutron strikes a nucleus; the nucleus splits, releasing energy.
-The released energy then heats the water surrounding the rods.
-After that, the hot water is pumped to a heat exchanger, where steam is produced.
+How do nuclear reactors produce electricity?
+First, a series of nuclear fissions are produced by bombarding the nuclei9 of uranium-235 with neutrons.
+When a neutron strikes a nucleus, the nucleus splits, releasing energy.
+The released energy then heats the water surrounding the rods, whose outer shells are made of zirconium.
+The hot water is pumped to a heat exchanger, where steam is produced.
 Finally, the steam passes to a turbine that drives a generator to produce electricity.